CelestialArtistry/NeoTenet/README.md

 so don't worried about the plugin files will be changed to unsafe

 ## Usage
-- Download installer
+- Download launcher from github release
-- Just run the installer, install it just like neoforge server
+- Just run the launcher, just like spigot jar

 ## Discord
 - https://discord.gg/stTgbjkJ